Feature ownership

 Messaging (Email, Notifications)Team Growthfeature/messaging

-NotebooksTeam Replayfeature/recordings
+NotebooksTeam Replayfeature/notebooks

 OnboardingTeam Growthfeature/onboarding